PaulRitsche/DL_Track_US/DL_Track_US/docs/automated_image_analysis.md

 including the analysis type.
 We will also explain what each parameter is used for.

-## 4. Specifying Relevant Parameters
+## 3. Specifying Analysis Parameters

 As a first step, you will select the right analysis type in the GUI.